-Each of these loglines contain three things: the protagonist, the overall goal, and the stakes.
+Each of these loglines contain four things: the protagonist, overall goal, main conflict, and stakes.
 Let’s look at them again to see the breakdown:

 It’s important to be able to narrow your story down to these three elements.
 It’s also important to phrase them in a way that creates interest and intrigue.
 If you can accomplish this, you’ll have created an honest and catchy pitch to give to anyone who might be interested in your story.
 And that could pay off in book sales, manuscript requests, and editor/agent interest.